Siege of Orléans: The investment

-On the south bank, the English center was the bridge complex (composed of the Tourelles-Boulevart and the now-fortified Augustins).
+On the south bank, the English center was the bridge complex, composed of the Tourelles-Boulevart and the now-fortified Augustines.
 Guarding the approach to the bridge from the east was the bastille of St. Jean-le-Blanc, while to the west of the bridge complex was the bastille of Champ de St. Privé.
 St. Privé also guarded the bridge to the island of Charlemagne (which had another bastille).
 On the north bank of the Loire, on the other side of Charlemagne bridge, was the bastille of St. Laurent, the largest English bulwark and the nerve center of English operations.
 Above that were a series of smaller outworks, in order: the bastille de la Croiz Boisse, the bastille des Douze Pierres (nicknamed "London"), the bastille de Pressoir Aps (nicknamed "Rouen") and, just north of the city, the bastille de St. Pouair (nicknamed "Paris"), all on top of the main roads.
 Then came the great northeastern gap, although its back was mostly covered by thick forest of the Bois d'Orléans.
 Finally, some 2 km east of the city, on the north bank, there was the isolated bastille of St. Loup.

 Orléans's position seemed gloomy.
 Although the French still held isolated citadels like Montargis to the northeast and Gien upriver, any relief would have to come from Blois, to the southwest, exactly where the English had concentrated their forces.
 Provisions convoys had to follow dangerous circuitous routes swinging around to reach the city from the northeast.
 Few made it through, and the city soon began to feel the pinch.
 Should Orléans fall, it would effectively make the recovery of the northern half of France all but impossible, and prove fatal to the Dauphin Charles's bid for the crown.
 When the French Estates met at Chinon in September 1428, they pressed the Dauphin to make peace with Philip III of Burgundy "at any price".